minoa-lang/reference/src/type-system/types/function-types.md

 *x = foo(u32); // error: type mismatch
 ```

-Function types are however able to coerce into [function pointer types](./function-pointer-types.md) that have a matching signature.
+Function types are however able to coerce into [function pointer types] that have a matching signature.
 This can happen at the following sites:
 - when a function is passed to place where a matching function type is expected
 - when a function is returned in different arms of a control flow expression.

 During coercion, all constant parameters will be collapsed before coercing, for more info can be found [here]()

-> _Todo_: is 'collapsing' correct terminology? + fix link
+> _Todo_: is 'collapsing' correct terminology? + add an actual description for it

 > _Todo_: We somehow need to bake lifetimes propagation into this type

+[function pointer types]: ./function-pointer-types.md